Service Descriptions

 *Life Skills Development Level 1 (Companion)

-Services provided to adults age 21 and older that include supervision and socialization activities.
-The service provides access to community-based activities that cannot be provided by natural or other unpaid supports, and should be defined as activities most likely to result in increased ability to access community resources without paid support.
+Life Skills Development Level 1 services are available to adults age 21 and older that include supervision and socialization activities.
+The service provides access to community-based activities that cannot be provided by natural or other unpaid supports and should be defined as activities most likely to result in increased ability to access community resources without paid support.
 These services are typically provided in a community setting.

 *Life Skills Development Level 2 (Supported Employment)